 We help partner clinics increase service capacity, provide comprehensive care, improve health outcomes and reduce costs for patients.

-Americares U.S Medical Assistance Program last year delivered $117 million in medicines and supplies to a network of more than 800 clinics and health centers.
-This year we continue to expand our network, now working with over 1,000 partners.
+Americares U.S Medical Assistance Program last year delivered $153 million in medicines and supplies to more than 800 clinics and health centers.
+This year we continue to expand our efforts and support a network of 1,000 clinics and health centers serving more than 7 million patients in need.

 We are licensed or authorized to distribute prescription medications in all 50 states.

 Our safety net partner network serves over 7 million patients who otherwise could not afford or access care.

-These free clinics and health centers leverage shared and donated resources to build programs that continuously find innovative approaches to better health care
+These free and charitable clinics and health centers leverage shared and donated resources to build programs that continuously find innovative approaches to better health care

 “Medicine for the poor should not be poor medicine”.